The Most Humane Way To Eat Organic, Free-Range Chicken

 You’ll have 60 days to watch the program and apply the skills.
 If you’re not blown away by the caliber of the training provided, you can contact me for a complete refund, no questions asked.

-(You’ll get a password to start watching all of the videos and reading the companion guide + bonus eBook right away!)
+You’ll get access to start watching all of the videos, reading the companion guide, and download all the bonus materials right away!

-However, those folks who choose to receive the physical package, shipped in the mail, will ALSO get a physical copy of the 3-Disc DVD Set.
+And, for those folks who choose to receive the physical package, shipped in the mail, will ALSO get a physical copy of the video, audio, transcripts and all the bonus materials, loaded up onto a USB drive.

 So Now It’s Time To Decide . . .
 Will You Live Your Values?